Honestly, I can't believe my parents are making me change schools in my senior year!

 "Waverly!"
 Mom said in tele-speak.
 (Underwater, merfolk don't actually say anything aloud.
 We use telepathy, which is sort of like thinking, only more purposeful.
 Thinking just happens.
 With telepathy, you have to project your thoughts outward by transmitting brain signals.)

 "Mom!
 You scared me," I whined, not immediately seeing how this might've made me look like I was hiding something.

-"But, Mom!"
-I said, in a kind of whiney telepathic voice.
-(That's how we mermaids communicate underwater.
-By sending out brain signals.
-We can modulate them in any old way, and because I'm seventeen, I'm really good at "whiney" and "condescending."
-I'm trying to nail "sexy," but I think my inner sexy voice sounds like I've been swimming laps from the coast to the Farallon Islands for a week solid.
+(I must work on sounding innocent in front of parents at all times.
+See, we mermaids can modulate our tele-speak in any old way, and because I'm seventeen, I'm really good at 'whiny' and 'condescending.'
+Besides 'innocent,' I'm also trying to nail 'sexy,' but I think my inner sexy voice sounds like I've been swimming laps from the coast to the Farallon Islands for a week solid.
 It's all breathy and a little desperate too.)